 In Aikido, we spend a lot of time falling and getting back up.
 We have specific ways of falling so we don't get injured and which allows us to practice techniques on each other again and again.You will be shown the basics so you can start to train safely.
 During practice, your partners will be aware of your abilities and will take great care not to be forceful or injure you in any way.

 Once you are loose and warm, we get on to the meat of the session.
 The Sensei (teacher) will gather everyone around and demonstrates a principle, drill or technique - typically using one of the more experienced students.

 Everyone splits up into pairs, and you spend the next couple of minutes trying to work out which way up your hands are supposed to be before you start, and you realise that the technique has more to it than might first have appeared.
 After another minute or so, the Sensei will come over and show you again how to improve your technique - and you just start to get the idea when they call everyone back to look at the next technique.

 All too quickly, we all line up again and looking at the clock, you realise two hours have slipped by - it doesn't seem like it!.
 After a couple of bows, you make your way off the mat (bowing finally to the mat as you step off).
 Before we get changed we put the mats back in the store room (everybody is expected to give a hand regardless of rank).
 When all is done, you start putting your shoes and socks back on, feeling warm and slightly tired - but feeling like you've really experienced something different and that you're now part of a unique group.
-You are now ready to go home.
 Hopefully, you would have had some fun and will want to come back for more!